Intellectual Priorities for a Global Era:

 Democracy: Past, Present, and Future

 The last quarter of the twentieth century saw the advent of democracy in more than a third of the world’s countries.
-Yet the great majority of the earth’s population continues to be governed by undemocratic regimes.
-Moreover, the histories of fascism and communism remind us that democracy can often be a vulnerable achievement.
-Some of the newest democracies have already collapsed; others are creeping toward authoritarianism.
-In the older democracies, organized interests, urban blight, and violence at home and abroad challenge institutional capacities in unprecedented ways.
+Yet the great majority of the earth’s population continues to be governed by undemocratic regimes, and the number of “illiberal democracies” around the world is growing.
+In the older democracies, organized interests, urban neglect, and violence at home and abroad, growing wealth and income inequality, and the need to confront global pandemics challenge institutional capacities in unprecedented ways.
 The very idea of democratic citizenship is hotly contested.
 Some see it as a universal right, others as little more than a coveted ticket to membership in an exclusive club.
 There is no reason to assume that democracy’s survival, let alone its spread, is guaranteed.
 Yale seeks to advance our understanding of how to create and sustain democracy, how the tensions between democracy and other goods—notably efficiency and liberty—are best managed, and how established democracies can renew themselves in the face of internal and external challenges.

 Justice and Distribution: Local, National, Regional, Global

 In an era of unprecedented global integration—of markets, information, technology, and travel—the political organization of the world remains centered on nation states.
 As the main organs of political accountability and collective enforcement, national governments remain the central focus of demands for justice and redistribution.
-Governments confront many limits to their effectiveness in such a world, but also profound moral dilemmas.
-Should international courts and transnational legislative bodies be strengthened, and, if so, how and at what cost?
+Governments confront many limits to their effectiveness in such a world, along with profound moral dilemmas.
+Should international courts and transnational legislative bodies be strengthened, and if so, how and at what cost?
 To whom will they be accountable?
-How should demands to reduce inequities within countries be viewed if the predictable result is to increase inequities across borders?
+How will the many local struggles for racial and ethnic equality and justice affect the international community, and be affected by it?
 When public goods like clean air must be provided globally, how can national governments—often in competition with one another for power and influence and under massive pressure from private interests—do the providing and the regulating?
 Yale seeks to study these moral and practical dilemmas from multiple disciplinary vantage points.

 In order to refocus its scholarship as set forth above, the Center must: